Code-Institute-Submissions/globeconnections/README.md

 *(2) Access to booking systems for flights, hotels, restaurants and local tourist attractions.*

-*(3) The choice of accessing and choosing from various different packages to provide an extensive shopping experience.*
+*(3) The choice of accessing and choosing from different packages to provide an extensive shopping experience.*

 *(4) Access to additional resources such as the latest news/updates from the travel industry, health, beauty and safety tips and other useful external resources.*